Are you on a budget and looking for a reasonably priced massage chair that will do the job without costing you an arm and a leg?

 But in an attempt to differentiate the two, the company lists the following as the eight “major innovations” of the chair:

 We realize that there are only five “innovations” listed here.
 What the other three are, we don’t know.
 They don’t appear anywhere in the product’s description.
-This is most likely a language barrier issue, but we cannot say that for certain.
+This is likely a language barrier issue, but we cannot say that for certain.

 The manufacturer seemed especially interested in driving home the point that the chair was fire-resistant, so it may be the case that this is another of the model’s “innovations,” although, given the scant 90-day warranty, not a very comforting one.

-All of this to say, please don’t buy this 8886 chair.
+This is to say, please don’t buy this 8886 chair.
 We would feel bad if you did!

 MCombo 6160-008 Massage Chair